jotyGill/privacy-fighter/README.md

 #### Post Installation
 1. After installation is done, open Firefox then "addons" (Ctr+Shift+A) and enable all of them.
+2. Open a new tab > Clink on **Import Now** to import your bookmarks and history from an existing browser.
-2. I recommend changing the default search engine from Google to DuckDuckGo or Startpage.
+3. I recommend changing the default search engine from Google to DuckDuckGo or Startpage.
  (Menu > Preferences > Search > Default Search Engine > DuckDuckGo)
-3. Remember Middle Mouse Click opens link in a new isolated container, get in the habit of using it.
+4. Remember Middle Mouse Click opens link in a new isolated container, get in the habit of using it.
 If you need to open a page in new tab that requires to you stay logged in.
 Use (right click > "Open in new tmp(number) Tab" instead.

 ### Known Inconveniences:
 "I never said it would be easy". ok I said the installation is easy.